osmancancet/osmancancet/README.md

 ## About Me

-I'm a **Computer Engineering Instructor** at Kutahya Dumlupinar University (Simav Vocational School), teaching courses in AI, cybersecurity, web & mobile development.
+I'm a **Lecturer** at Kutahya Dumlupinar University (Simav Vocational School), teaching courses in AI, cybersecurity, web & mobile development.
 I hold an **MSc in Computer Engineering** (GPA: 3.93) with a research focus on **cybersecurity** and **artificial intelligence** — specifically NLP-based phishing detection and ML-driven market prediction.

 I build full-stack production systems with modern technologies and contribute to open-source projects.
 My work bridges **academia and industry**, combining research rigor with hands-on engineering.